 namespace.gitlab.io, where namespace is your

 groupname.
-This did not work because I was renaming an existing project that already had a non-root project path (also know as project
+This did not work because I was renaming an existing project that already had a non-root project path (also known as a project

 slug).
 As I documented, what really matters in determining your page URL is not your project’s name but your project’s path.
 Gitlab refers to this type of page (with a